 M7.
-Each applicable Transmission Owner and applicable Generator Owner has evidence that it completed its annual vegetation work plan.
+Each Transmission Owner and Generator Owner has evidence that it completed its annual vegetation work plan.
 Examples of acceptable forms of evidence may include a copy of the completed annual work plan (including modifications if any), dated work orders, dated invoices, or dated inspection records.
 (R7)

-&lt;sup>4 Circumstances that are beyond the control of a applicable Transmission Owner or applicable Generator Owner include but are not limited to natural disasters such as earthquakes, fires, tornados, hurricanes, landslides, major storms as defined either by the applicable Transmission Owner or applicable Generator Owner or an applicable regulatory body, ice storms, and floods; arboricultural, horticultural or agricultural activities.
+4 Circumstances that are beyond the control of a Transmission Owner or Generator Owner include but are not limited to natural disasters such as earthquakes, fires, tornados, hurricanes, landslides, major storms as defined either by the TO or GO or an applicable regulatory body, ice storms, and floods; arboricultural, horticultural or agricultural activities.